Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference

 Data on scrubber status in the year 2005 and plant characteristics for $J=409$ coal–fired power plants concentrated in the Eastern US, which serve as our intervention units of interest, were obtained from the U.S. Environmental Protection Agency Air Markets Program Database.
 The plant covariates used in our analyses, along with descriptive statistics, are given in \cref{tab:pp_covs}.
 Scrubber installation cost information for power plants that had a scrubber installed by 2021 was obtained from the Energy Information Administration (EIA) website.

-\subsubsection{Interference Map: HyADS Climate Model}
+\paragraph{Interference Map: HyADS Climate Model}

 To characterize the interference structure or the bipartite adjacency matrix, we utilize the HyADS model.
 HyADS is a pollution transport model that yields a unit-less metric quantifying the amount of emissions from an individual power plant that were transported (e.g., by wind) to a particular ZIP code \citep{Henneman2019}.
+HyADS is based on highly accurate meteorological measures from the HYSPLIT model by the National Oceanic and Atmospheric Administration (NOAA) Air Resources Laboratory.
 These values, which were calculated for all power plant pairs and ZIP codes in the data, form the elements of $H$.